PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 This involves creating a service account that PlaceOS will use for authentication.

-The service account can then “act as” staff in the organisation to perform action on their behalf, such as booking meeting rooms.
+The service account can “act as” staff in the organization.

+The service account can perform actions on behalf of a user, such as booking meeting rooms.

 For further information see [Creating and Managing Service Accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts).